IlesESGI/libppm/README.md

 ## Run the program
 - Go in the main folder
-- Type this command to in main directory :
+- Type this command to go in main directory :
 ```
 cd main
 ```